Nospoko/midi-internship/README.md

 ## Midi Data

-There's a Hugging Face dataset that can be used for development.
+There's a Hugging Face Dataset that can be used for development.

 ```python
 from datasets import load_dataset